alexborisov/foxfire/docs/README.md

 ####INSERT Queries

-BPM_db automatically selects the most efficient SQL query format to use for a given task.
+FoxFire automatically selects the most efficient SQL query format to use for a given task.
 If the user passes an object that contains a single db row:

 ```php
 $data = array('col_1'=>17, 'col_2'=>'s_31', 'col_3'=>'s_53');
 ```

-...BPM_db will use a single insert query:
+...FoxFire will use a single insert query:

 ```sql
 "INSERT INTO test_a (col_1, col_2, col_3) VALUES (17, 's_31', 's_53')";